-- Final published video on KidsCope webpage - Scripts for the KidsCope webpage video have been developed and reviewed, and feedback has been submitted for the development of videos. - # of hits to the KidsCope webpage that houses the education video(s) on childhood trauma via Nemours.org - This metric will be reported on in Y2 and Y3. - # of views of the educational video(s) on childhood trauma accessed via the KidsCope webpage on Nemours.org - This metric will be reported on in Y2 and Y3.
+- Final published video on KidsCope webpage - Scripts for the KidsCope webpage video have been developed and reviewed, and feedback has been submitted for the development of videos. - In 2021, the video was completed in Q2, and posted on the KidsCope webpage in Q4.
+A QR code was generated for promotional/educational material and included in the smartphrase for new trauma consult referrals.
+This goal has been met. - # of hits to the KidsCope webpage that houses the education video(s) on childhood trauma via Nemours.org - This metric will be reported on in Y3. - # of views of the educational video(s) on childhood trauma accessed via the KidsCope webpage on Nemours.org This metric will be reported on in Y3.